 What Does it Mean to be MACH Certified?

-Over the past year, the MACH Alliance has grown from an idea to a movement, to an established non-profit organization with over 30 international members dedicated to advocating for open, best-of-breed technology ecosystems.
+Over the past three years, the MACH Alliance has grown from an idea to a movement, to an established non-profit organization with more than 80 international members dedicated to advocating for open, best-of-breed technology ecosystems.
 The Alliance was initiated as a response to the paradigm shift in enterprise technology that the founders were witnessing, as businesses embraced Microservices based, API-first, Cloud-native SaaS and Headless technologies to propel their digital experience.
 The response we’ve seen has made it quite clear - and exciting - that this shift is happening even faster than we originally anticipated.

 As true proponents of MACH technologies, we believe the Alliance has a responsibility to the market, especially to enterprise buyers, to approach MACH certification with a high degree of objectivity and scrutiny.
 It can be incredibly hard for a buyer to cut through industry jargon, particularly from big companies with loud marketing, to understand if a vendor or agency is truly following composable architecture principles.
 Our certification is our word that we have evaluated the technology, references, and roadmap of a member and they have proven they meet all the criteria for the Alliance to recommend them as part of a future-proof technology stack.
-Since our June 2020 launch, we have had around 100 companies - System Integrators (SI) and Independent Software Vendors (ISV) - apply and about a third have achieved certification.
+Since our June 2020 launch, we have had over 170 companies - System Integrators (SI), Independent Software Vendors (ISV) and Enablers - apply and about half have achieved certification.

 The Alliance is a self-regulated organization and it is in every member’s best interest that we hold ourselves accountable to an independent, fact-based evaluation process.
 We have direct competitors sitting on the board, as well as in nearly every technology segment that is represented in the Alliance.
-For instance, our headless CMS members, Contentstack, Contentful and Amplience, regularly go head-to-head in sales cycles but that does not stop the Alliance from certifying all three.
+For instance, our headless CMS members regularly go head-to-head in sales cycles but that does not stop the Alliance from certifying all of them.
 The value of a MACH certification does not come from market exclusivity, it comes from enterprise buyers’ trust in the Alliance to ensure that every certified member will enable them to accelerate, to innovate and to ultimately differentiate with their digital initiatives.
 In such a connected industry, earning that trust requires an unbiased and transparent review process.
 To ensure this, we have put in place a few essential rules:

-First, each applicant is reviewed by three discrete task forces, one to evaluate from a business perspective, one from a technology perspective, and one representing the MACH advisory board.
-The task forces complete an in-depth review of the information provided by the applicant and, as a critical part of the process, speak to reference customers to ensure all accepted Alliance members provide a high quality solution in real-world applications.
+First, each applicant is reviewed by our Admissions Panel, made up of individuals from the Growth Council (evaluating from a business standpoint), the Technology Council and the Executive Board.
+The Admissions Panel completes an in-depth review of the information provided by the applicant and, as a critical part of the process, speaks to reference customers to ensure all accepted Alliance members provide a high quality solution in real-world applications.

-To avoid conflicts of interest, ISV applications are reviewed by task forces made up of SI members and vice-versa.
+To avoid conflicts of interest, ISV applications are reviewed by panel members from our SI members and vice-versa.
 So if a search vendor applies for MACH Alliance membership, no other search vendor will be decisive in the evaluation.
 This is primarily to protect the competitive advantage of the applicant, but it is also crucial to protect the neutral nature of the Alliance.

 Secondly, we provide a clear definition of MACH compliance in our certification criteria and strictly adhere to them.
 As a non-commercial organization, our brand is our ultimate value.
 To protect the Alliance brand we err on the side of caution.